 Other aspects of an applicant's record, such as educational achievement, professional experience, and clarity of career goals are helpful in determining admissibility.

-For more information, please contact Dr. Nir Menachemi, PhD, Director of the Doctoral Program or Brenda Campbell, Program Coordinator.
+For more information, please contact David J. Becker, PhD, Director of the Doctoral Program or Brenda Campbell, Coordinator of Student Admissions.